A Capella Singing Group Workshop Series

 Science in the News

 Science in the News is a series of fun science lectures delivered by Yale graduate and professional students and postdoctoral scholars each spring.
+Our goal is to communicate exciting science stories to the public across libraries in Connecticut.
 Past lecture topics have included “How to Build an Earth: Just Add Water!” and “Life is Strange: Legendary Heroes of Survival.”
 The series is organized and hosted by Yale Science Communication—A Graduate Student Organization, a campus group devoted to igniting scientific engagement and training effective science communicators.

 Science on Saturdays